Skip to content

 Your Mortgage Is Not a Cost — It Is an Instrument

 Most people think of their mortgage as a bill.
 Something to pay down, pay off, escape from.
-That thinking costs families hundreds of thousands of dollars in missed wealth over a lifetime.
+That thinking costs families hundreds of thousands of dollars in missed wealth over a lifetime W-2 real estate wealth.

 Your mortgage is not a cost.
 It is an instrument — a financial lever that, when used strategically, builds generational wealth faster than almost any other tool available to middle-class Americans.
 The difference between treating your mortgage as an expense and treating it as a strategy is the difference between financial anxiety and financial architecture.